My approach

 A relationship-based approach to development

-Of course, since autism is a developmental disorder, and human development consists of living growth processes, children with autistic-like behaviors or an autism diagnosis can develop and make good progress.
-Autistic behaviors are often based on underlyingindividual differences in self-regulation, perception, emotionality, movement and relationship skills.
+Since autism is a developmental disorder and human development consists of live growth processes, obviously children with autistic-like behaviors or an autism diagnosis can also develop and make good progress.
+Autistic behaviors are often based on underlying individual differences in self-regulation, perception, feelings and relationship skills.
 When we focus our attention on this, rather than on externally observed behaviors, our approach changes with good prospects for positive progress.

-‚When you see the child differently, you see a different child.'
+‚When you see a child differently, you see a different child.'
 (Prof. Stuart Shanker)

-In a relational developmental approach to autism. the child as an individual (i.e. not his autism or diagnoses). and as a family member in the center.
-Together with parents and family, we try to help the child 'climb the developmental ladder' and develop human skills of loving relationships, playful interactions, symbolic play and language through games and communication adapted to the child's stage of development.
-Because humans are made for relationships and social interaction with a human counterpart!
+In a relationship-based developmental approach to autism our focus is on the child as an individual and as a family member, - not his autism or other diagnoses.
+In partnership with parents and the family, we try to help the child 'climb the development ladder' and develop their human capacity for loving relationships, playful interactions, symbolic play and language through games and communication that are adapted to the child's developmental levels.
+Humans are made for relationships and social interaction with another human being!

-The child receives appropriately empathetic support from his parents.
+The child receives appropriate and sensitive support from his parents.

 Parents, by nature, know their child best.
 As the primary caregiver, they play the most important role in making a difference.
 Developmental disorders, whether autistic behaviors, communication or relationship difficulties, affect the entire family, not just the child.